-Ducks are most commonly kept as egg and meat birds on homesteads or even in large backyards, but they can also be raised as entertaining and affable pets, as well.
+Ducks are most commonly kept as egg and meat birds on homesteads or even in large backyards, but they can also be raised as entertaining and pleasant pets, as well.

 But, before opening your wallet to spend a few bucks on ducklings, consider the long-term time and money investment keeping the duck well-cared for will require.

-Keeping ducks as pets requires the proper set up, the right kind of breed, time, space, commitment – and never raising just one alone.
+Keeping ducks as pets requires the proper setup, the right kind of breed, time, space, commitment – and never raising just one alone.
 Ducks are flock birds.

-Agricultural supply stores like Tractor Supply and Rural King, as well as professional breeders are prohibited by law in most states from selling a single duck to a customer.
+Agricultural supply stores like Tractor Supply and Rural King and professional breeders are prohibited by law in most states from selling a single duck to a customer.

-- Do not expect a duck to curl up on your lap and cuddle, but most breeds will be affable and enjoy spending time with their keepers.
+- Do not expect a duck to curl up on your lap and cuddle, but most breeds will be pleasant and enjoy spending time with their keepers.
 Some duck breeds enjoy having their bellies gently rubbed.

 - The intelligence level of ducks far surpasses that of chickens.
 The ducks will like to follow you around and encircle you to have treats tossed to them.